-Market research helps you understand your competitive position, spot opportunities, reduce risks and make better decisions.
+Market research helps you understand your business' competitive position, spot opportunities, reduce risks and make better business decisions.

-Existing sources, your own research and if necessary expert help can help you find the information you need.
+Existing sources of data, your own research and, if necessary, expert input can help you find the market information you need.

-Be clear what decisions you want to make before you undertake research.
-Identify the crucial data that you will be able to act upon.
+Be clear what decisions you want to make before you undertake any market research.
+Identify the crucial data that you will be able to act on.

 Who your customers and potential customers are